 In 2018 Walsall Children's Services developed the Walsall Right4Children transformation programme, which aims to get services and support right for all children across Walsall.
-One component of this was the Family Safeguarding Model which is a multi-disciplinary approach to supporting meeting the needs of parents whose needs may be compromised owing to vulnerabilities such as domestic abuse, and poor mental health.
-Walsall adopted the Family Safeguarding Model with a 'go live date' of the 1st April 2020, but was delayed until 1st September due to the start of the pandemic.
-Despite this major setback our implementation journey began with support from the SFPC team.
-The implementation of the model coincided with a council wide transformation and modernisation programme which provided the context in which to embed the Family Safeguarding Model, a whole scale change in safeguarding response to children and families centering on the value base that children's needs are best met within their own family.
+One component of this was the family safeguarding model which is a multi-disciplinary approach to supporting meeting the needs of parents whose needs may be compromised owing to vulnerabilities such as domestic abuse, and poor mental health.
+Walsall adopted the Family Safeguarding Model with an 'go live date' of the 1st April 2020, but was delayed until 1st September due to the start of the pandemic.
+Despite this major setback our implementation journey began with support from the SFPF team.
+The implementation of the model coincided with a council wide transformation and modernisation programme which provided the context in which to embed the family safeguarding model, a whole scale change in safeguarding response to children and families centering on the value base that children's needs are best met within their own family.